titaniumnetwork-dev/nano/README.md

 Run `pnpm run build` to build the app for production into the `dist` folder.

+**Build Static**

+Run `pnpm run build-static` to build the app for production into the `dist` folder.
+This is only for static hosting on github pages etc. Make sure to change the wisp server in `/index.html`.

 **Development**

 Run `pnpm run dev` to run the app in development mode.